 Students must complete a minimum of 24 credit hours of study over a period of one or two years.
 Full time students should be able to complete coursework during one academic year.
 Tuition is charged per credit hour.
-The rate per credit hour for the academic year 2016-17 is $1,481.
+The rate per credit hour for the academic year 2017-18 is $1,511 (full tuition $36,264).
 This amount is likely to increase slightly in the next academic year.
 In addition, students should budget for living expenses, including room and board, health insurance, transportation, books, and supplies.
 The amount depends on your individual needs.
 Additional student fees apply.

 Foreign students generally do not have access to federal loans in the United States.
 International students are encouraged to seek funding from sources in their home countries.
 For assistance in locating sponsoring organizations, contact the U.S. embassy, consulate, or government agencies in your country.

-Please note that students applying for F-1 or J-1 visas must show sufficient funds for educational and personal expenses for each year they plan to study in the U.S. before the university will issue the necessary immigration forms.
+Immigration laws require students applying for F-1 or J-1 visas to show sufficient funds for educational and personal expenses for one year of study in the U.S. for the university to issue the necessary immigration forms.

 Following is a brief overview of the tuition-reduction scholarship opportunities for students in the LLM Program for International Lawyers.
 Our goal is to attract students with outstanding academic and professional credentials from culturally, geographically, and socially diverse backgrounds to our school.
 We offer a general scholarship and three specialized scholarships.
 Please review the information and contact Executive Director Insa Blanke at firstname.lastname@example.org if you have any questions.